x-cray/test-server/README.md

-# test-server
+# Test Node.js HTTP server

-Sample service for Marathon based infrastructure
+Simple server for deploying to Mesos/Marathon infrastructure and testing its work.